navdeep710/oogwaydb/README.md

 this will initiate a cmd tool , which will guide to how enter the values or get values

-Imrovement or changes pending
-things remaining to do
+Imrovement ,changes pending ,things remaining, to do

 -- make split dynamic - current supporting pre split with maximum of 5000 keys for now